 For instance, if you live in an area with a high crime rate, you may get a policy with car theft coverage.
 Similar policies may pay for the repair and replacement costs due to the following: acts of vandalism, stolen car parts, robbery, and carnapping.

 If you live in low-lying areas that are prone to flash floods and other incidents caused by typhoons, a policy that includes Acts of God coverage makes a practical choice.

 Compare and Choose the Right Car Insurance Provider

-Now you may be overwhelmed by the number of car insurance providers out there.
+Now, you may be overwhelmed by the number of car insurance providers out there.
 There are banks, and there are also independent providers.
-Do not just go for the one that you have come across first.
+Don't just go for the one that you have come across first.

-To protect yourself from the consequences of driving without car insurance, you need a shield, which in this case, is a car insurance policy.
+To protect yourself from the consequences of no car insurance, you need a shield, which in this case, is a car insurance policy.
 You may not need it right now, but are you going to wait for something to happen before you get yourself covered?